NetWilliam/diffpng/README.md

 ###ctest

 The built in test suite allows you to modify diffpng's algorithms while testing what the practical effect will be.
+The instructions for running are above, under 'build'.
+It is recommended to use a separate 'build' directory, and not to just run 'cmake/ctest' from within the source code directory.

 Test images are stored in two main directories, under 'test', like so.
 Consider two files: